QSA pricing

 ControlScan's commercial positioning shifted through M&A. In December 2020 Sysnet Global Solutions acquired ControlScan's Managed Compliance Solutions division, pulling the compliance business toward the SMB-via-acquirer-portal channel that is Sysnet's commercial strength.
 Sysnet then unified its acquired brands (Sysnet, SecureTrust, NuArx, and ControlScan) under the VikingCloud name, bringing the ControlScan products into VikingCloud's broader compliance and scanning portfolio.
 The QSA practice itself remained intact through the transition and continues to be listed on the PCI SSC directory.

 Buyers who want pure QSA work without the VikingCloud adjacent-product cross-sell should signal that clearly during scoping.
 The engagement team will scope the consulting work cleanly without bundle pressure, but the account team may continue to surface the wider VikingCloud product portfolio in renewal conversations.
-For buyers who do want integrated compliance-monitoring and scanning products beyond the QSA work, the VikingCloud portfolio is a genuine differentiator versus pure-play QSAs at the price point.
+For buyers who do want integrated compliance-monitoring and scanning products beyond the QSA work, the VikingCloud portfolio is a genuine differentiator versus pure-play QSAs.

 When ControlScan wins and when it does not